-- From Southbound Loop 360: Drivers will take the southbound exit ramp located just north of RM 2222 and travel eastbound on RM 2222 through the DDI. - From Northbound Loop 360: Drivers will take the braided northbound exit ramp located north of Courtyard Drive and will use the right lane to turn onto eastbound RM 2222.
+- From Southbound Loop 360: Drivers will take the southbound exit ramp located north of RM 2222, and will head eastbound on RM 2222 by taking a left and traveling through the DDI. - From Northbound Loop 360: Drivers will take the new braided northbound exit ramp located just north of the southern Courtyard Drive entrance, and will use the right lane to turn onto eastbound RM 2222.